How To Clean Shark Steam Mop Head (2 Easy Methods)

 Where to Begin?

 Running the steam mop with distilled or di-mineralized water is the best water to use.
-That can become a pricy option depending on how often you use your steam mop.

 Tap water is the quick go-to and usually an okay option.
 However, with any water that you use.
 Maintenance cleaning will be necessary.